mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 ![]({{ site.baseurl }}/figure/source/2016-06-19-princesAsUniforms/animation-pig.gif)

 The animation provides interesting insights: Firstly, the upper bound on the lower limit is updated along the way, because some seriously unfit candidates dare to woo.
-Secondly, the decision boundary initially is initially slightly above our lower bound on the upper limit.
+Secondly, the decision boundary is initially slightly above our lower bound on the upper limit.
 However, the first candidate (candidate no. 3) above this prior bound is not accepted, since it is still early in the sequence and thus little is known about the support of the uniform, i.e. the range of candidates applying.
 Hence, the princess hopes to get an even better candidate.
 However, as time passes by and no such candidate appears, the limit is slowly adjusted downwards.
 Luckily, the 8'th candidate not only brings a score better than imagined (and is thus selected), he also (seen through the  omnipotent eyes of somebody knowing all the candidates) actually is the best prince among **all** the candidates, i.e. `isOverallBest=TRUE`.
 In other words: our mathematical fairy tale even has a happy end!

 <center>
 ![]({{ site.baseurl }}/figure/source/2016-06-19-princesAsUniforms/Fairytale-Fantasy-Castle-Landscape-300px.png "Source: https://openclipart.org/detail/231006/fairytale-fantasy-castle-landscape")